 The Peace River Regional District (PRRD) has launched a public survey as part of the first round of community engagement assessing the regional network of solid waste (garbage and recycling) facilities.
+The first survey is open from March 2, 2026, to March 20, 2026, at 4:30pm (MST).

 The Peace River Regional District (PRRD) and the City of Dawson Creek are pleased to announce the arrival of a new, all-wheel drive fire engine built specifically for rural firefighting operations.